kar-ik/ONYX/README.md

 A lightweight CLI tool for ethical OSINT, collecting public data from sources like Google and HaveIBeenPwned.

+## Ethical Use

+For educational purposes only.
+Only use with public data; comply with laws (GDPR, CCPA).
+Respects robots.txt and API terms.
+Logs saved to onyx.log.
+For takedown requests, contact: [tmd772t7y@mozmail.com].

 ## Features
 - Search by email, username, etc.
 - Modular adapters (Google, HIBP)